-Following our first evergreen article on the parametric woods of Substance Source, the second chapter will be dedicated to procedural marble materials.
+Following our first evergreen article on the parametric woods of Substance 3D assets, the second chapter will be dedicated to procedural marble materials.

 As of today, there are more than 670 marble materials available in the library for you to “veni, vidi, tweaky”!

 An icon of tradition and refinement, marble is an essential material in the toolkit of interior designers, architects and other designers.